ethyca/fides/docs/fides/docs/guides/policy_webhooks.md

 ```

 ### Define pre-execution or post-execution webhooks

 <<<<<<< HEAD:docs/fides/docs/guides/policy_webhooks.md
 After you've defined a new Connection, you can create lists of webhooks to run *before* (`PolicyPreWebhooks`)
 or *after* (`PolicyPostWebhooks`) a privacy request is executed.

 When defining webhooks, they should be included in the request body in the desired order.
 Any webhooks on the execution policy *not* included in the request will be removed from the policy.

-To update a list of PolicyPreWebhooks:
+To update a list of PolicyPreWebhooks
 =======

 After you've defined a `ConnectionConfig`, you can create lists of webhooks to run *before* (`PolicyPreWebhooks`)